Avaiga/taipy-doc/docs/manuals/core/config/global-config.md

 Taipy will create a collection, in the database described in the configuration, for each taipy entity(Cycle, Scenario, Pipeline, Datanode, Task and Job), where it will store information about the taipy entities.

-Here are the configurable properties for the Mongo repository:
+Here are the configurable properties for the mongo repository:

   - _**mongodb_hostname**_: The URL for the mongo database.
   - _**mongodb_user**_: The username to access the database.